Music Interface

 ```

-Then reference them like this in `music_data.json`:
+Then reference them like this inside `music_data.json`:

 ```

-### Folder Structure
+### 📁 Folder Structure

 ```